OldDognoob/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+Is a function where the input is any data and the output is a number example : takes an input image -----> hash function h(x)------> a number

 2. Collision resolution

+ Is when two or more items should kept in the same location.
+ Is when a key maps to the same index as another key , this is called collision resolution.

 3. Performance of basic hash table operations
+The performance of a good hash table, if and only the load factor never exceeds some fixed value then will might be 0(1)

 4. Load factor
+Is the way to measure of how full the hash table is allowed to get before its capacity automatically increased.
+It needs to understand that the number of entries and its load factor should be taken into account when we are setting the initial capacity.
+The load capacity needs to be less than one and so the numbers of entries  greater than the number of buckets

 5. Automatic resizing
+Means the ability to increase the dictionary in order to accommodate new entries.
+We need to calculate the new table size
+Allocate the new keys objects
+Adding all entries to the new array of entires

 6. Various use cases for hash tables
+ Dictionaries are implemented using hash tables

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.